Key takeaways

 Tables, examples, FAQs, and related tools help users stay longer.

 You spent hours writing a great blog post, published it, and waited.
-Days later, it still isn't showing up on Google.
+Days later, you search for it, and it still isn't showing up on Google.
 This is a common problem, especially for new websites.

 If you launched your website a week ago, Google simply hasn't found it yet.
-Google crawls billions of pages, and new sites are low priority.
+Google crawls billions of pages, and new sites are low priority because they haven't built trust yet.

 The Fix: Create an XML sitemap and submit it to Google Search Console.
-This tells Google exactly where to look.
+This tells Google exactly where to look instead of waiting for them to find you randomly.

 Sometimes, website settings accidentally tell Google to stay away.
 A 'noindex' tag is a piece of code that explicitly asks search engines not to list the page.

-The Fix: Check your website builder or SEO plugin settings to ensure you haven't turned off search engine visibility.
-You can also run our SEO Audit Tool to check for accidental blocking.
+The Fix: Check your website builder or SEO plugin settings.
+You can also run our SEO Audit Tool to scan your homepage for accidental blocking tags.

 Reason 3: Low-Quality or Thin Content

-Google wants to show helpful results.
-If your page only has 100 words or copies content from another site, Google might decide it's not worth indexing.
+Google only wants to show helpful results.
+If your page only has 200 words, or if it is heavily copied from another site, Google will scan it but decide not to save it (this shows up as "Crawled - currently not indexed" in Search Console).

 Google discovers new pages by following links from older pages.
-If a page on your site has no links pointing to it (an "orphan page"), Google will struggle to find it.
+If you publish a new article but you never link to it from your homepage or your other posts, it becomes an "orphan page."
+Google spiders will struggle to find it.

 | Link Type | How to Use It |